Enhanced Penalties for a Washington DUI

 A first-time DUI is a gross misdemeanor, punishable by up to 364 days in jail and a fine of up to $5,000.

-The penalties can increase significantly if this is your second or third offence.
+The penalties can increase significantly if this is your second or third offense.
 But there are a number of other aggravating factors that can result in enhanced penalties for a Washington DUI.

 Even if it is your first time being charged with a DUI, you could be facing stiffer penalties.